Military budget of India

 The military budget or defence budget of India is the portion of the overall budget of Union budget of India that is allocated for the funding of the Indian Armed Forces.
 The military budget finances employee salaries and training costs, maintenance of equipment and facilities, support of new or ongoing operations, and development and procurement of new technologies, weapons, equipment, and vehicles.

-The Indian Army accounts for more than half of the total defence budget of India, with most of the expenditure going to the maintenance of cantonments, salaries and pensions, instead of critical arms and ammunition.
+The Indian Army accounts for more than half of the total defence budget of India, with most of the expenditure going to the maintenance of cantonments, salaries and pensions, rather than critical arms and ammunition.

 Overview

-India's defence budget includes allocation for the three defence services, army, navy and air force.
+India's defence budget includes allocation for the three defence services: the army, navy and air force.
 It also includes allocation for the ordnance factories, research and development, and capital outlay.
 Additionally there are civil defence expenditures such as pensions.
 Unofficial expenditure includes expenses for four of the six Central Armed Police Forces responsible for border security.
-Space and atomic energy is funded separately.
+The space program and atomic energy are funded separately.

 Expenditures

-2017–18
+2017–2018

-Union Minister for Finance allocated ₹359000 crore of the 2017 Union budget of India for development in the Indian armed forces, marking a raise of around 7% from the previous fiscal year.
+The Minister of Finance allocated ₹359000 crore of the 2017 Union budget of India for the development of the armed forces, marking a raise of around 7% from the previous fiscal year.